If you want a personal funeral that reflects the unique life of the person who has died, call – and come in and talk to us.

 Language: We are careful about the language we use.
 We talk about ‘the person who has died’ – not ‘the deceased’.
 We say ‘died’ and not ‘passed’ (unless we sense you are not comfortable with this.)
 We say ‘visit’ or ‘spend time with the person who has died’ not ‘viewing the deceased’.
 And we talk about ‘collecting the person from home or place of death’, not ‘doing a removal’.

 Appearance: We don’t attend funerals in ‘traditional’ Victorian-style clothing.
 We dresss smartly and appropriately.
 Our premises are modern and comfortable, not like business premises.
 We are able to offer a dark blue Mercedes estate car as the funeral car on the day as we find many families don’t want a traditional black hearse.
-But if you do want a black or burgundy hearse, these are available.
+But if you do want a traditional hearse, one is available.

-Contacting us: We encourage families to make contact with us before the person has died; this way we will already have a relationship in place and you won’t be phoning a stranger.
+Contacting us: We encourage families to make contact with us before the person has died; this way we will already have a relationship in place and you won’t be phoning a stranger when you do need us.

 Outreach: We are actively involved in our community in various ways, normalising the role of death and dying in our culture.